National Commission for Scheduled Tribes

 National Commission for Scheduled Tribes (NCST) is an Indian constitutional body that was established through Constitution (89th Amendment) Act, 2003.

 History

 On the 89th Amendment of the Constitution coming into force on 19 February 2004, the National Commission for scheduled Tribes has been set up under Article 338A on bifurcation of erstwhile National Commission for Scheduled Castes and Scheduled Tribes to oversee the implementation of various safeguards provided to Scheduled Tribes under the Constitution.

 With this amendment, the erstwhile National Commission for Scheduled Castes and Scheduled Tribes was replaced by two separate Commissions namely- (i) The National Commission for Scheduled Castes (NCSC), and (ii) The National Commission for Scheduled Tribes (NCST).

 The First commission was constituted in 2004 with Kunwar Singh as the chairperson.

-The second commission was constituted in 2007 with Urmila Singh as the Chairperson.

-The third Commission was constituted in 2010 with Rameshwar Oraon as the Chairperson.

-The fourth Commission was constituted in November 2013 with Rameshwar Oraon getting re-appointed as the Chairperson.
-Shri Ravi Thakur, MLA in Himachal Pradesh Assembly has been appointed as Vice-Chairperson of the fourth Commission.

-The present chairman of NCST is Harsha Chauhan.
+The present chairman of NCST is Antar Singh Arya.

 Composition

 The Commission comprises a Chairperson, a Vice-Chairperson and three full-time Members (including one female Member).
 The term of all the Members of the Commission is three years from the date of assumption of charge.